The Legend of Zelda: Skyward Sword: Skyward Sword HD

 The Legend of Zelda: Skyward Sword HD, a high-definition remaster for the Nintendo Switch, was released on July 16, 2021.
 A Joy-Con pair themed after the Master Sword and Hylian Shield from the game was released separately on the same date.

-Aonuma stated in June 2016 that it might be possible to create an HD remaster of Skyward Sword for then-current hardware.
-Years prior, during the development of The Legend of Zelda: Breath of the Wild, Nintendo experimented with an HD version of Skyward Sword running on Wii U development kits when trying to settle on a graphical style for the new game.
+Aonuma said in June 2016 that it might be possible to create an HD remaster of Skyward Sword for then-current hardware.
+Years prior, during the development of another entry in the series, Breath of the Wild, Nintendo experimented with an HD version of Skyward Sword running on Wii U development kits when trying to settle on a graphical style for the new game.
 This ultimately led to the production of The Wind Waker HD, whose success encouraged the Zelda team to pursue other high-definition remasters.
 Aonuma recognized the interest in a Skyward Sword remaster, though a spokesperson from Nintendo would later clarify to Eurogamer that there were no plans to bring the game to the Nintendo Switch at that time.
 In August 2020, Amazon UK had listed a Nintendo Switch version of Skyward Sword, though it was delisted soon after.

-The remaster features high-definition graphics and now plays at 60 frames per second.
+The remaster features high-definition graphics and runs at 60 frames per second.
 The remaster features two control schemes, one of which aims to replicate the functions of the Wii Remote Plus and Nunchuck through the motion controls of the Joy-Con, while the other aims to replicate a traditional control scheme by using the right analog stick to control the previously motion-controlled sword.
 This secondary control method allows the game to be played in handheld mode, on a Pro Controller, and on the Nintendo Switch Lite.

 Other new features include autosave, the ability to save to any of the three save files instead of just the original file (which also now includes giving Hero Mode its own slot upon unlocking it as a New Game Plus feature when saved into a file), many of Fi's hints now being optional, the ability to skip dialogue boxes and cutscenes, and item descriptions no longer appearing after the first encounter with an item, with the Gratitude Crystals being the lone exception.
 One Amiibo figure is supported, being a figure depicting Zelda and a Loftwing enabling fast travel between the sky and the surface.